Big-Life-Lab/predictive-algorithms/README.md

 2. PMML can also be used to within specifically-designed calculation or scoring engines such as [http://openscoring.io](http://openscoring.io/) or  [https://zemetis.com](https://zemetis.com).

-3. We have an API to perform calculations, based on the PMML files within this repository.
-For example, see Heart and Stroke Foundation’s eHealth Risk Assessment. [https://ehealth.heartandstroke.ca](https://ehealth.heartandstroke.ca) Please contact dmanuel@ohri.ca for more information about connecting to our API.
+3. We have APIs to perform calculations, based on the PMML files within this repository.
+For example, see Heart and Stroke Foundation’s eHealth Risk Assessment. [https://ehealth.heartandstroke.ca](https://ehealth.heartandstroke.ca) APIs provide additional outcome measures.
+For example, the MPoRT algorithm main outcome is 5-year risk, but also provided is life expectancy, survival to specified age, life expectancy lost from health behaviours (smoking, alcohol, diet and exercise).
+Please contact dmanuel@ohri.ca for more information about connecting to our API.

 4. Individual risk calculations can be performed at [https://projectbiglife.ca](https://projectbiglife.ca)